jaldag/Mixmax-BreweryDB/README.md

 # Mixmax-BreweryDB v1.0
 Mixmax link resolver that will give some information regarding a brewerydb.com/beer beer

-It uses HTTPS, so you'll need to generate a key and cert (server.key and server.cert respectively) and put them in the base package
+It uses HTTPS, so you'll need to generate a key and cert (server.key and server.cert respectively) and put them in the base package.
+I used http://www.selfsignedcertificate.com/ for generating my cert.

 ## Running locally